MasteryEducation/SecuritiesExamsMastery.com/content/1/_index.md

 ---
 title: Introduction to Securities
 linkTitle: Introduction to Securities
-description: Learn the Basics of Stocks, Bonds, and Investing
+description: Discover the fundamentals of securities investing in this comprehensive beginner's guide.
+Understand stocks, bonds, mutual funds, ETFs, and how financial markets work to build your portfolio.
 type: docs
 nav_weight: 1
 menu: